your5e/5e-srd-markdown/README.md

     - Re-arranged the order of the Fantasy-Historical Pantheons so that the table of deities appears in the description of that pantheon
     - Subclass introduction headers added to Barbarian, Bard, Cleric & Druid
+    - The monster ability tables have been reformatted to be in a different layout -- score/modifier/saving throw -- and the "Saving Throw" line underneath removed now it is incorporated into the table

 - D&D 5th edition 5.2.1 SRD (2024 rules)